Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 3. Freezer Pop Covers

 Not only is this freezer pop cover a useful item, it also is a great way to use leftover polar fleece scraps.
-You'll find the instructions for making these freezer pop covers at BY STEPHANIE LYNN.
+You'll find the instructions for making these freezer pop covers at Keeping it Simple.

 5. Fabulous Fabric Carrots